buzzer-re/Write-ups/2020/Hackthebox/Machine - Sauna/README.md

 ## Get no pre-auth users (aka GetNPUsers)

-[Impacket](https://github.com/SecureAuthCorp/impacket) it's a great python module to work with Windows networking (SMB, Kerberos, MSRPC), and is very useful to use for find some flaws in AD configuration, a famous usage is the [GetNPUsers.py](https://github.com/SecureAuthCorp/impacket/blob/master/examples/GetNPUsers.py) script that they have in the examples folder, you can find a nice explaination of how this works [here](https://www.youtube.com/watch?v=pZSyGRjHNO4) but the basic idea here is to get the [TGT ticket](https://en.wikipedia.org/wiki/Ticket_Granting_Ticket) of a user that does not require a pre-authentication password in Kerberos service, in my research I realized that is ***not a real world scenario*** because sysadmin's probably will never check this box (There is no real reason for this).
+[Impacket](https://github.com/SecureAuthCorp/impacket) it's a great python module to work with Windows networking (SMB, Kerberos, MSRPC), and is very useful to use for find some flaws in AD configuration, a famous usage is the [GetNPUsers.py](https://github.com/SecureAuthCorp/impacket/blob/master/examples/GetNPUsers.py) script that they have in the examples folder, you can find a nice explaination of how this works [here](https://www.youtube.com/watch?v=pZSyGRjHNO4) but the basic idea here is to get the [TGT ticket](https://en.wikipedia.org/wiki/Ticket_Granting_Ticket) of a user that does not require a pre-authentication password in Kerberos service, in my research I realized that is ***not a real world scenario*** because sysadmins will probably never check this box (There is no real reason for this).

 So we can use this script to get the TGT ticket for our Hugo Smith user and also check if this user really exist (because the script will need to query the Kerberos service to get the user information) and if successfull, we can let john or hashcat crack this ticket by bruteforce.